Puderbach

 Puderbach is a municipality in the district of Neuwied, in Rhineland-Palatinate, Germany.
 It is situated in the Westerwald, approx. 25 km north of Koblenz.

 Puderbach is the seat of the Verbandsgemeinde ("collective municipality") Puderbach.

+Transport

+Puderbach is located on the Engers-Au railway line, the service of passenger trains has discounted on the section between Siershahn and Altenkirchen.
+Nowadays the nearest train stations are Siershahn and Altenkirchen.